vanessacox333/Election_Analysis/README.md

 * Diana DeGette was the winner of the election with a total of 272,892 votes, representing 73.8% of the total candidate votes received

 ## Election-Audit Summary:
-The code used to obtain the Colorado election results can be replicated among other congressional precinct elections so long as election data is stored in a .csv file with the same format as the Colorado election .csv file (Column 1: "Voter ID", Column 2: "County", Column 3: "Candidate".
+The code used to obtain the Colorado election results can be replicated among other congressional precinct elections so long as election data is stored in a .csv file with the same format as the Colorado election .csv file (Column 1: "Voter ID", Column 2: "County", Column 3: "Candidate").
 If so, the only part of the script that will need to be edited is the code to load and save the .csv and .txt files:

 import csv\
 import os\